 - Can be time-consuming to plan, which may lead SMART goals to overshadow areas of business that require attention

 SMART criteria can help your organization set goals methodically and consistently.
-Therefore, applying a variation of SMART criteria to OKRs can augment the traditional process of setting OKRs.
+Therefore, applying a variation of SMART criteria to OKRs can augment the traditional process of setting OKRs to create SMART OKRs.
 The adjusted SMART criteria for OKRs are:

 - Superlative: Aim higher than the expected outcome, encouraging employees to try new things and push beyond business-as-usual performance